Laws // Lois

 d) Local projects other than

-(i) Lines of ships, railways, canals, telegraphs, and other projects connecting a province with other provinces or the semi-autonomous region, beyond the limits of the province or the semi-autonomous region, or with any foreign country, or
+(i) Lines of ships, railways, canals, telegraphs, and other projects connecting two or more provinces or the semi-autonomous region, beyond the limits of the province or the semi-autonomous region, or with any foreign country, or

-(ii) Those projects, although entirely in one province, that are declared by Parliament to be for the benefit of the whole of Aquria-Catopolis or for more than one province or semi-autonomous region.
+(ii) Those projects, although entirely in one province, that are declared by Parliament to be for the benefit of the whole of Aquria-Catopolis or for more than one province and semi-autonomous region.

 e) The administration of justice in that province or semi-autonomous region;

-f) Generally all matters of a provincial or semi-autonomous-region-al nature in that province or semi-autonomous region.
+g) Generally all matters of a provincial or semi-autonomous-regional nature in that province or semi-autonomous region.

 PART VII — AQURIO-CATOPALIAN CHARTER OF RIGHTS AND FREEDOMS